HelloblueAI/hbLab-B01/CONTRIBUTING.md

 Document Your Changes: Update the README or other documentation as necessary.
 This is especially important if you're adding new features or changing the setup process.
 Submitting Changes
-Push Your Changes: Once you are satisfied with your contributions, push your changes to your fork. bash
+Push Your Changes: Once you are satisfied with your contributions, push your changes to your fork.
+# bash
-# Copy code
+Copy code
 git push origin your-branch-name

-Open a Pull Request: Go to the original B01 Contact Assistant repository you forked from.
+# Open a Pull Request
+Go to the original B01 Contact Assistant repository you forked from.
 You should see a prompt to open a pull request.
 Submit it with a clear description of the changes and any other relevant information.
 Review Process: The repository maintainers will review your pull request.
 Be open to discussing your contributions and making any necessary adjustments.
 Merge: Once your pull request is approved, it will be merged into the main project.

-Reporting Bugs
+# Reporting Bugs
 Use GitHub Issues: Report bugs through GitHub Issues.
 Describe the Bug: Provide a detailed description of the bug.
 Include specific details to help us understand the problem.
 Steps to Reproduce: List the steps that lead up to the bug.
 Include screenshots or code snippets if applicable.

-Community and Conduct
+# Community and Conduct
 Be Respectful: Respect each other, as well as each other's opinions and viewpoints.
 Open Environment: Encourage open communication, collaboration, and constructive feedback.
 Thank you for contributing to B01 Contact Assistant!
 We look forward to seeing your innovative ideas and improvements to the project.